Policies & Biometrics

 - Register for biometrics at the Campus Recreation front desk

 - Retrieve your UVM CATcard

 - Purchase a $7.00 facility or $10.00 group exercise guest pass

 Biometric Identification scanners will be available in multiple areas of the facility and may be used to gain access to the facilities and/or programs.
 You must pre-register your biometric identity prior to use.
 Registering your biometric identity takes approximately 2 minutes and may be done at the Campus Recreation front desk.

-At this time biometrics may NOT be used to gain access to Racquetball/Squash Courts, Gutterson Rink, or Patrick Gym.
+At this time biometrics may NOT be used to gain access to Racquetball/Squash Courts.
 ID policies for Intramural sports may vary; check out the Intramural Sports policies for more information.